 Mike’s been a Canadian digital nomad since the age of 18, long before there was a term for it.
 He’s now lived in Asia for roughly a decade.

 Before that, he wrapped up his Toronto-based career as an enterprise ecommerce professional who worked with Fortune 500 brands and a team of 20+ skilled developers.

-In his early twenties he was art director for the Burlington Jazz & Blues Festival, a freelance web designer, SEO consultant, and trained sales professionals in the tech industry.
+In his early twenties he was art director for the Burlington Jazz & Blues Festival, a freelance web designer, ecommerce consultant, and trained sales professionals in the tech industry.

-Since he went ‘full nomad’ in 2013, he’s moonlighted as a film extra, become a best-selling author, professional copywriter, and occasional internet marketing consultant.
+Since he went ‘full nomad’ in 2013, he’s moonlighted as a film extra, become a best-selling author, professional copywriter, comedian, and occasionally helps brands tackle their digital marketing.